Santa Rosa Downtown station: History

-The original Northwestern Pacific Railroad (NWP) Depot was built in 1903.
+The new Northwestern Pacific Railroad (NWP) Depot was built in 1903.
 Surviving the 1906 San Francisco earthquake, the station was eventually served by ten trains a day.
 Increased automobile ownership and highway construction led to decline of rail use in Sonoma County, thus leading to disuse of the facility as a passenger terminal around 1958.
 Alfred Hitchcock's 1943 film Shadow of a Doubt featured scenes filmed at the original NWP depot.
 Passenger service ended after November 10, 1958.

 In 2008, the Handcar Regatta, a handcar race and arts festival, was put on in the Square utilizing the old tracks.
 The event continued annually between 2008 and 2011, but was not able to continue because of increased construction associated with the future SMART rail service.